 The online training course Columbia University Anti-Harassment, Discrimination and Title IX Training was developed in accord with Columbia's Employee Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violence, Dating Violence and Stalking.

-The course is a requirement of employment for Officers of Administration and Support Staff.
+The course is a requirement of employment for all new Officers of Administration and Support Staff.

 For a course guide, read Completing Columbia University’s Anti-Harassment, Discrimination and Title IX Training.